-The Company and the person responsible for the Company, Liu Chi Lun, were brought in criminal proceedings against the Company in November 2019 by Materials Analysis Technology Inc. in violation of its business secrets.
-The case was not prosecuted by October 14, 2020 through the Hsinchu District Prosecutor Office at No. 830 and No. 7035 of the 2020 annual detailmarks.
-The Company was informed by January 5, 2021 that Materials Analysis Technology Inc. applied for reconsideration of the ruling and was sent back by the Taiwan High Prosecutor Office for further investigation.
-The case was not prosecuted by June 10, 2021 through the Hsinchu District Prosecutor Office at No. 10.
-On July 1, 2021, it was informed that Materials Analysis Technology Inc. had applied for reconsideration of the ruling and was dismissed by July 22, 2021 by the Taiwan High Prosecutor Office with resolution No. 300 of the 2021 proposal.
-The following is a case in which Materials Analysis Technology Inc. Setted for Trial with the Hsinchu District Court on August 5, 2021 for adjudication and was rejected by the Hsinchu District Court on December 21, 2021.
-The above case was also filed on January 8, 2021 by Materials Analysis Technology Inc. in civil proceedings against Liu Chi Lun, the Company and the Company's responsible person, for damages due to violation of its business secrets and for damages of \$20,000 thousand.
-The case was dismissed by February 15, 2022 by the Intellectual Property and Commercial Court in the 2021 private Court of Appeal No. 1, but was appealed by the Materials Analysis Technology Inc. on March 11, 2022, Inc., in respect of the case.
-The final outcome of this case will not have a material impact on the Group's operations, depending on the outcome of future litigation.
+Materials Analysis Technology Inc. filed a criminal lawsuit against the Company and the person responsible for the Company, Liu Chi Lun, in November 2019 for infringement of business secrets.
+The case was not prosecuted by the Hsinchu District Prosecutor's Office on October 14, 2020 for No. 830 and No. 7035 of the 2020 Annual Detail Marks.
+On January 5, 2021, the Company was informed that Materials Analysis Technology Inc. applied for reconsideration of the ruling, and the case was sent back by the Taiwan High Prosecutor Office for further investigation.
+On June 10, 2021, the case was not prosecuted by the Hsinchu District Prosecutor Office for No. 10.
+On July 1, 2021, the Company was informed that Materials Analysis Technology Inc. applied for reconsideration of the ruling, and the case was dismissed on July 22, 2021 by the Taiwan High Prosecutor Office with the Resolution No. 300 of the 2021 proposal.
+Subsequently, Materials Analysis Technology Inc. filed a petition with the Hsinchu District Court on August 5, 2021 for adjudication, and the case was rejected by the Hsinchu District Court on December 21, 2021.
+On January 8, 2021, Materials Analysis Technology Inc. also filed the above case as a civil case against the Company and the Company's responsible person, Liu Chi Lun, for the damages due to infringement of its business secrets and demanded a compensation of \$20,000 thousand.
+On February 15, 2022, the case was dismissed by the Intellectual Property and Commercial Court with the 2021 Private Court of Appeal No. 1, but Materials Analysis Technology Inc. appealed on March 11, 2022.
+On July 26, 2022, the Company filed a statement of application for an extension of the lawsuit, expanding the claim for damages in the amount of \$51,650 thousand.
+The aforementioned case is still under trial.
+In January 2023, the Company was informed that Materials Analysis Technology Inc. filed a civil lawsuit against the Company for the infringement of its business secrets, claiming compensation of \$1,200 thousand (this case seems to be the same case as the previous case), and this case is still not in preliminary proceeding yet.
+According to the observation of the Company's legal experts based on the current data, the Company has a high probability of winning the two previous cases.
+The final outcome is subject to future proceedings, and this case will not have a material impact on the Group's operations.

-33. SIGNIFICANT ASSETS AND LIABILITIES DENOMINATED IN FOREIGN CURRENCIES
+32. SIGNIFICANT ASSETS AND LIABILITIES DENOMINATED IN FOREIGN CURRENCIES